CziSKY/KMatcher/README.md

 }
 ```

-And the java implements (JMatcher.java):
+And the java implementation (JMatcher.java):

 ```java
 public void print() {